See my Artist Resume / CV (pdf) for details.

 Rural Space Music

-I compose original music for instruments that I build and play myself such as chromatic dulcimers, mountain dulcimers , electric gourd, and tone hole flutes, mostly made of bamboo and wood.
+I compose and improvise original music for instruments that I build and play myself such as chromatic dulcimers, mountain dulcimers , electric gourd, and tone hole flutes, mostly made of bamboo and wood.
 I also utilize instruments built by others: guitars, banjo, ukulele, harmonica, synths, and generative music systems.

 I generally perform and record my instrumental music as Twang Darkly, a trio (but sometimes also a moniker for duo or solo performances).
 You can hear it on my my youtube channel, bandcamp page, in a variety of digital download/streaming stores, and at upcoming shows.

 I fundamentally don't care about musical genre, but instead pursue a free-range approach of modal and impressionist ideas.
 Nevertheless, since people love to ask "what kind of music do you play?"
 I usually say things like interplanetary mountain music, rural space music, and such: playful terms meant to open more space than they delineate.
+Because a lot of what I do is improvisational, rural space music is a cousin of jazz (similar to the way that the very wide-ranging Bill Frisell, for instance, gets labeled as "jazz").

 I work out of Shreveport, Louisiana, where I am recognized by our regional arts council as a Northwest Louisiana Juried Roster Artist and Collectible Artist.